kerwenwwer/sensor-exporter/README.md

 ```bash
 sensor-exporters --all
 ```
-Run only one of it
+Run only one of its
 ```bash
 sensor-exporter --runtime=lmsensor
 ```